Bugatti type 57 SC ”Atlantic” coupe 1938

-The drive-line consist of a Jaguar XK engine and gearbox, and the aforementioned Bugatti differential and rear axle.
+The drive-line consist of a period Jaguar XK 3.5 L engine and gearbox, and the aforementioned Bugatti differential and rear axle.

 Closer inspection of details clearly shows original parts as the Marchal headlamps, door handles, regulators, added with correct type of seats and leather upholstery on the doors, etc. and the chassis in 3,5 mm thickness.

 The car is fully accepted by the Bugatti Owners Club, GB.

 The car comes with Danish registration document and registration no. K57730.

 The Atlantic Coupe is a masterpiece designed by Jean Bugatti, and in the actual form a wonderful recreation made by dedicated specialists with great skills of engineering and craftmanship.